metal3-io/base-image/README.md

-# metalkube-base-image
+# metal3 base-image

-Definition of base docker image for metalkube tools
+Definition of base docker image for Metal3 tools